MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 > [!NOTE]
 > If you have many Secondary apps, you may choose to not bundle them to reduce the total size of the mobile app package.

-You can use wrap feature to customize mobile app start up experience to match the branding requirements of your organization.
+You can use wrap feature to customize mobile app startup experience to match the branding requirements of your organization.
 You can specify the app icon, splash screen image, welcome (sign in) screen image, and color palette to use throughout the native experiences of the wrapped mobile app.

 Wrap feature allows you to create mobile apps for iOS, Android or Google Play Store: